Ashiegbu/AirBnB_clone/README.md

 HBNB - The Console

- This repository contains the initial stage of a student project to build a clone of the AirBnB website.
+ This repository contains the initial stage of the ALX Software engineering student's project to build a clone of the AirBnB website.
 This stage implements a backend interface, or console, to manage program data.
 Console commands allow the user to create, update, and destroy objects, as well as manage file storage.
 Using a system of JSON serialization/deserialization, storage is persistent between sessions.

 Repository Contents by Project Task